electronstudio/raylib-python-cffi/README.md

 ## Option 3: Build from source (Raylib 3.5, all platforms)

-If you're using a platform we dont have binary builds for yet then you can either *use the dynamic binding only* or else you will have to build from source.
+If you're using a platform we dont have binary builds for yet then you can either *use the dynamic binding with your own dll* or else you will have to build from source.
 If you do build on a new platform please submit your binaries as a PR.

-These instructions have been tested on Ubuntu 20.10.
+These instructions have been tested on Ubuntu 20.10 and 16.04.
 Mac should be very similar.
 Windows is probably different.

 Clone this repo including submodules so you get correct version of Raylib.